14th Air and Air Defence Forces Army

-The 14th Air and Air Defence Forces Army (14-я армия ВВС и ПВО) is an air army of the Russian Air Force, part of the Central Military District and headquartered at Yekaterinburg.
+The 14th Air and Air Defence Forces Army (14-я армия ВВС и ПВО) is an air army of the Russian Aerospace Forces, part of the Central Military District and headquartered at Yekaterinburg.

 It was formed in 1998 from the 14th Independent Air Defence Army when the Russian Air Force was reorganized to combine both Air Force and Air Defence Forces units.

 It was redesignated as the 2nd Air and Air Defence Forces Command when the Russian Air Force reorganized its armies into commands in 2009, but returned to its original name in 2015 when the commands became armies again.

 History

 In the summer and fall of 1948, for the defence of strategic targets within Soviet territory, air defence districts were created, which included the Omsk and Novosibirsk Air Defence Districts, referred to as districts of the 3rd category.
 In a July 1952 reorganization by directive of the Commander of the Air Defence Forces, the area of responsibility of the Novosibirsk Air Defence District was somewhat expanded, becoming an Air Defence District of the 3rd category.
 As a result, 1 July 1952 became considered the date of formation of the Novosibirsk air defence units.

 On 1 May 1953, with the elimination of the Omsk Air Defence District headquarters during reorganization, the Novosibirsk Air Defence District included 3,900 personnel and 170 anti-aircraft guns in two anti-aircraft regiments.
 During reorganization in July and August 1954 the Novosibirsk Air Defence District became the Novosibirsk Air Defence Division.
 In accordance with a 19 March 1956 Central Committee of the Communist Party of the Soviet Union decree directing the strengthening of air defence in Siberia and the Urals, in addition to the interceptor air defence units, dozens of radio-technical and surface-to-air missile units were formed, and along the northern Arctic Ocean coast a network of long-range radar stations was created to detect enemy aviation.
 In accordance with a 2 October 1956 directive of the General Staff, the Novosibirsk Air Defence Division was reorganized as the Novosibirsk Air Defence Corps, which included the 186th Amur Fighter Aviation Division PVO.